AAClause/nvda-OpenAI/readme.md

 This add-on designed to seamlessly integrate the capabilities of the Open AI API into your workflow.
 Whether you're looking to craft comprehensive text, translate passages with precision, concisely summarize documents, or even interpret and describe visual content, this add-on does it all with ease.

+The add-on also supports integration with Mistral and OpenRouter services, thanks to their shared API format.

 ## Installation Steps

 1. Navigate to the [releases page](https://github.com/aaclause/nvda-OpenAI/releases) to find the latest version of the add-on.
 2. Download the latest release from the provided link.
 3. Execute the installer to add the add-on to your NVDA environment.

-## Prerequisites for Use

-To fully unlock the capabilities of the OpenAI NVDA add-on, you must obtain an API key from OpenAI.
-Here's how to configure it for use:

-1. Acquire an API key by registering for an OpenAI account at [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys).
-2. With the API key ready, you have two options for configuration:
-	- Through the NVDA settings dialog:
-		1. Access the NVDA menu and navigate to the "Preferences" submenu.
+## API Key Configuration

+To use this add-on, you need to configure it with an API key from your selected service provider(s) ([OpenAI](https://platform.openai.com/), [Mistral AI](https://mistral.ai/), and/or [OpenRouter](https://openrouter.ai/).
+Each provider offers a straightforward process for API key acquisition and integration.

+Once you have your API key, the next step is to integrate it with the add-on:

-		2. Open the "Settings" dialog and select the "Open AI" category.
+- Navigate through the NVDA menu to 'Preferences' and then 'Settings'.
+In the 'Settings' dialog, find the "Open AI" category.
+- In this category, you will notice a group labeled 'API Keys' which contains buttons named after the supported service providers (e.g., "OpenAI API keys...").
+- Click on the relevant button for your service.
+A dialogue will appear, prompting not only for your API key but also for an organization key if you have one.
+This is particularly useful for integrating with services that differentiate between personal and organizational usage.
-		3. Input your API key in the provided field and click "OK" to confirm.
+- Fill in your API key and, if applicable, your organization key in the respective fields and click 'OK' to save your settings.
-	- Using environment variables:
-		1. Press `Windows+Pause` to open System Properties.
-		2. Click on "Advanced system settings" and select "Environment Variables".
-		3. Create a new variable under "User variables":
-			1. Click on "New".
-			2. Enter `OPENAI_API_KEY` as the variable name and paste your API key as the value.
-		4. Click "OK" to save your changes.

 You are now equipped to explore the features of the OpenAI NVDA add-on!